lcaballero/da-base/readme.md

 ##### write(file)

 Writes the underlying data as JSON to the Database file.
-The file name is derived as from the DB file and name options "dir/name.json" which would defaults to "file/db.json".
+The file name is derived from the dir and file and name options "dir/name.json" which would defaults to "file/db.json".

 ##### save(name, [val])